triton-inference-server/model_navigator/examples/02_optimize_and_verify_model/README.md

 # Additional verification with verify_func

-In this example we show to use verify_func for additional model verifcation. verify_func can be used to check the exported and converted models against custom metrics.
+In this example we show to use verify_func for additional model verification. verify_func can be used to check the exported and converted models against custom metrics.

 We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
 To run the example simply run the `optimize.py` script: